theduffreport/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 Let's start by writing a query to pull up information from the **surveys** table.
 Here we have data on every individual that was captured at the site, including when they were captured, what plot they were captured on, their species ID, sex, hindfoot length, and weight in grams.

-Let’s write a SQL query that selects only the year column from the surveys table.
+Let’s write a SQL query that selects only the year column from the **surveys** table.
 Enter the query in the box labeled "Enter SQL."

     SELECT year FROM surveys;

 This is called a "SELECT statement."
-We have capitalized the words SELECT and FROM because they are SQL keywords.
+We have capitalized the words `SELECT` and `FROM` because they are SQL keywords.
 SQL is case insensitive, but capitalizing helps with readability and is considered a best practice for SQL.
 In addition, every query must end in a semicolon.
 This is how the software knows this is the end of the query.

 To run the query in SQLite, click on the RunSQL button that is underneath the text box.
 If you were doing this at a command-line interface, you would hit "enter."

 ![Run query](http://amyehodge.github.io/Beginning_SQL/images/BSQL6.png "Run query")

-If we want more information, we can add a new column to the list of fields that are listed immediately after SELECT.
+If we want more information, we can add a new column to the list of fields that are listed immediately after `SELECT`.

     SELECT year, month, day FROM surveys;